 However, there are certain months when you’re more likely to see certain species of whales than others.
 Humpback whales tend to be more visible in the months of June and July.

-If you’re hoping to view black and white orcas, taking a cruise during May or June is your best bet.
+If you’re hoping to view black and white orcas, Alaska cruises in May and June are your best bet.
 As for gray whales, they are more likely to be spotted earlier in the season, while blue whales are more prevalent during the last half of the summer in Alaska.

 Where is the best whale watching in Alaska?